AgileDiagnosis/radial-index/README.md

     }

-`center` defaults origin [0, 0].
-By default `getIndicesFromPoints` indexes points in a [clockwise fashion](http://en.wikipedia.org/wiki/Clockwise) starting from the positive y-axis: start at the 12 o'clock position moving to the right.
-Any truthy value set to `ccw` reverses this indexing movement. `rotate` controls the angle from which the indexing movement should begin--by default, the positive y-axis.
+`center` is set to the origin [0, 0] unless otherwise specified.
+Also by default, `getIndicesFromPoints` indexes points in a [clockwise fashion](http://en.wikipedia.org/wiki/Clockwise) starting from the positive y-axis as follows: start at the 12 o'clock position moving to the right.
+To override this behavior and rotate in a counter-clockwise fashion, set `ccw` to `true`.
+Finally, `rotate` controls the angle from which the indexing movement should begin--by default, the positive y-axis.
 Setting `rotate` to 90, for example, would start the indexing at the positive x-axis instead.

 ## Examples